sefunmi4/ethos/docs/design-system.md

 }
 ```

-In dark mode the variables automatically switch to the complementary colors.
+In dark mode the variables automatically switch to their `*-Dark` counterparts.

 ## Adding or Updating Tokens